 This course introduces students to aerial drone operation and maintenance.
 Through a combination of hands-on flight and real-world simulations, successful students gain the technical and operational skills needed to meet all FAA requirements of a commercial drone pilot.
-Additionally, students students will also have the option, with the addition of 50 hours of flight time, to obtain their private pilot's license.
+Lecture and Laboratory.